SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels

-\begin{itemize}[leftmargin=0pt, itemsep=0pt] \item We \textbf{introduce} the powerful ViT as a feature extractor into the classical yet often underappreciated MoE classifier for image recognition tasks. \item We \textbf{design} a simple but performant semi-supervised learning strategy that effectively leverages negligible labels, achieves state-of-the-art performance. \item We \textbf{reveal} the longstanding, yet overlooked issue of training set and test set contamination in the STL-10 dataset, which has not been addressed in other works. \item We \textbf{release} the deduplicated CleanSTL-10 dataset to promote fair and reliable future research. \end{itemize}
+\begin{itemize}[leftmargin=4pt, itemsep=4pt] \item[] We \textbf{introduce} the powerful ViT as a feature extractor into the classical yet often underappreciated MoE classifier for image recognition tasks. \item[] We \textbf{propose} a unified framework that effectively exploits unlabeled data by seamlessly integrating deep representation extraction and semi-supervised learning. \item[] We \textbf{reveal} the longstanding, yet overlooked issue of training set and test set contamination in the STL-10 dataset, which has not been addressed in other works. \item[] We \textbf{release} the deduplicated CleanSTL-10 dataset to promote fair and reliable future research. \end{itemize}

-The remainder of this paper is organized as follows: Section \ref{sec:related-works} reviews related works; Section \ref{sec:method} introduces our SemiOccam network; Section \ref{sec:experiments} demonstrates and analyzes experimental results, including both classification performance and training cost; Section \ref{sec:conclusions} discusses the significance and limitations of the research findings and outlines future research directions.
+The \textbf{remainder of this paper} is organized as follows: Section \ref{sec:related-works} reviews related works; Section \ref{sec:method} introduces our SemiOccam network; Section \ref{sec:experiments} demonstrates and analyzes experimental results, including both classification performance and training cost; Section \ref{sec:conclusions} discusses the significance and limitations of the research findings and outlines future research directions.